 Cheongnyeon Jutaek Dream Subscription Account Complete Guide — From Eligibility to Winning Strategy

-The Cheongnyeon Jutaek Dream Subscription Account is a youth-exclusive housing subscription product launched in February 2024.
-With a higher interest rate (up to 4.5%) than standard housing subscription savings and added income tax deduction benefits (up to ₩3 million per year), it has become extremely popular among young adults in Korea.
+What is the Cheongnyeon Jutaek Dream Subscription Account?
+The Cheongnyeon Jutaek Dream Subscription Account is a youth-only housing subscription product launched in February 2024.
+It pays a higher interest rate (up to 4.5%) than standard housing subscription savings and also offers income tax deduction benefits on contributions of up to ₩3 million per year, making it a popular option for young adults in Korea.
+As of 2026, subscribers have surpassed 2.2 million, and new applications are still open. ---

-Eligibility — Can I Sign Up?
+Eligibility — Can I Sign Up? | Requirement | Standard |

-| Requirement | Standard |
+Standard Interest Rate Structure | Contribution Period | Standard Rate |

 |---|---|